danielabar/meblog/src/markdown/building-a-no-frills-meditation-app.md

 ```

 <aside class="markdown-aside">
-While <code>@import</code> has historically been discouraged for performance reasons, since older browsers loaded files sequentially, HTTP/2's multiplexing reduces that concern.
-In this small app, the tradeoff favors developer experience and maintainability, making the modular file structure more valuable than micro-optimizing CSS delivery. <a class="markdown-link" href="https://css-tricks.com/almanac/rules/i/import">Further reading</a>.
+While <code>@import</code> has historically been discouraged for performance reasons, since older browsers loaded files sequentially, HTTP/2's multiplexing <a class="markdown-link" href="https://css-tricks.com/almanac/rules/i/import">largely reduces that concern</a>.
+In this small app, the tradeoff favors developer experience and maintainability, making the modular file structure more valuable than micro-optimizing CSS delivery.
 </aside>

 ## Final Thoughts

-I now use Just Breathe nearly every day after my workout.
+I now use Just Breathe daily after my workout.
 It's simple and solves exactly the problem I set out to fix: guided breathing without the baggage.
 This project reminded me why I love building for the web.
-With just HTML, CSS, and JavaScript (and a capable AI assistant!), you can quickly create useful tools that work everywhere, require no installation, and cost nothing to run.
+With just HTML, CSS, and JavaScript (and an AI assistant!), you can quickly create useful tools that work everywhere, require no installation, and cost nothing to run.

 If you want to try it, [Just Breathe](https://danielabar.github.io/just-breathe/) works in any modern browser and takes seconds to start using.
 Add it to your home screen for quick access.
 I hope it helps you find a moment of calm in your day.